Ted Allen: Television

 Allen gained great visibility in 2003 when he became a cast member of the television makeover series Queer Eye for the Straight Guy, serving as its food and wine specialist.
 He continued to make television appearances as a gourmet, including as a frequent guest judge on Food Network's Iron Chef America.
 Allen hosted a six-part documentary, Uncorked: Wine Made Simple, on PBS starting May 7, 2007.
 Beginning June 13, 2007, Allen appeared as a regular judge on seasons 3 and 4 of Bravo's reality television program Top Chef, following several guest judge appearances during the previous two seasons.
 In 2008, he left Bravo when Food Network offered him the host job on two shows: Food Detectives, which debuted on July 29, 2008, and Chopped, which launched a 13-episode season on January 13, 2009.
 "Detectives" returned for a second season of 13 episodes, also in January 2009.
 "Chopped" was renewed for 26 episodes and went back into production in March 2009 in New York.
 The show took off with viewers and was renewed for another 33 episodes, which were shot in January and February 2010.
 Now one of the highest-rated prime-time shows on the network, as of May 2022, Chopped has shot some 850 episodes, and "Chopped Junior" has shot 100.

 In an interview with the Food Network about his favorite moments on Chopped, Allen stated, "My favorite mystery basket ingredient remains the whole chicken in a can, not so much because I love the food, [but because] I love the sound it makes when it plops out of the can."

 Since moving to the Food Network, Allen has made appearances on many of that channel's programs, including Beat Bobby Flay, Best Ever, Cutthroat Kitchen, multiple episodes of The Best Thing I Ever Ate, Dear Food Network, and The Next Food Network Star.
 On November 16, 2008, Allen returned to Iron Chef America as a co-floor reporter for the show's Thanksgiving special.
 Allen reprised the role as a co-floor reporter for the Thanksgiving special on November 20, 2011.
 On December 2, 2012, Allen served as a sous chef to Iron Chef Masaharu Morimoto and chef Robert Irvine in a special "Holiday Battle," pitting the Food Network stars against reps of the sister network Cooking Channel, Ben Sergeant, Nadia G, and Michael Symon.
 Morimoto's team won.

-In 2011, Allen played a "celebrity chef" parody of himself on an episode of Onion News Network.
+In 2011, Allen played a parody of himself and other celebrity chefs on an episode of Onion News Network, promoting a fictional book titled Pretentious Foodie Bullshit.